raymondflores/react-streaming-site/README.md

 3. Go into `client` and run `npm install && npm start`

-*this is not connected to a actual db*
+*this is not connected to an actual db*